Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Case Study

 The surrogate models are feed-forward neural networks each with two hidden layers, each with 10 neurons and sigmoid activation functions.
 The distribution of test data residuals for side reaction overpotential constraint function $\mathcal{G}_{\eta_s}$ are shown in Figure \ref{fig:pca_residuals}.
 This distribution is centered around zero with tight variance, although the tails of the distribution indicate that large residuals can occur with non-zero probability.
 If unaccounted for in the control algorithm, violation of the overpotential constraint by, for example $0.14$ volts, would cause accelerated cell aging and could potentially sow the beginnings of a catastrophic failure.
 Based on the testing data from model training (using an 80/20 split), the DRO offset computed using a Wasserstein ambiguity set is $r=0.0200066$.
 Given the specified chance constraint parameters, this offset is expected to yield desired safety characteristics.

-We implemented the final version of our algorithm using a $(1+\lambda)$ evolutionary strategy for optimization, depending on 25000 mutants per iteration and 12 total iterations.
-As a point of comparison, we also implemented a numerical optimization scheme based on Matlab's \texttt{fmincon} solver, which we supplied with analytical gradient expressions for each function approximator.
+We implemented our algorithm using a $(1+\lambda)$ evolutionary strategy for optimization, depending on 25000 mutants per iteration and 12 total iterations.
+Cross-entropy random search also presents a useful alternative for numerical optimization \cite{BOTEV201335}.
+As a point of comparison, we implemented a numerical optimization scheme based on Matlab's \texttt{fmincon} solver, which we supplied with analytical gradient expressions for each function approximator.
 The results from this implementation were inferior to a random search based optimization scheme.
-Indeed, the analytic gradients made \texttt{fmincon} nearly 70\% faster compared to using finite differences for gradient calculations.
+The analytic gradients made \texttt{fmincon} nearly 70\% faster compared to using finite differences for gradient calculations.
 However, the average computation time per time step using \texttt{fmincon} was 9.1007 seconds whereas random search only required 2.0968 seconds per timestep on average.
 We also find that the random search approach yields results of higher relative quality in terms of the overall charging time performance compared to the \texttt{fmincon} solver.
-The improved performance of random search, in terms of speed and solution equality, led us to use the random search method for our final results in this paper.
+The improved performance of random search, in terms of speed and solution equality, led us to use the random search method for our final results included in this paper.

-As a baseline for comparison, we also implement a hyper-aggressive constant current constant voltage (CCCV) charging protocol with $2.5$ C-rate maximum input current and $4.2$ Volts cutoff voltage.
+Our first benchmark is a hyper-aggressive constant current constant voltage (CCCV) charging protocol with $2.5$ C-rate maximum input current and $4.2$ Volts cutoff voltage.
 A CCCV protocol charges the battery at the maximum allowed current until a cutoff voltage is reached.
 From that point on, the battery is charged at a rate that keeps the voltage at the specified threshold.
 Typically, CCCV profiles correspond to thresholds given in the battery cell specifications document, which tend to limit the maximum allowed input current to around $1$C for most nickel-manganese-cobalt cells.
 For the sake of consistency, we keep the maximum allowed current the same for each method.

-Figure \ref{fig:finalresut} shows the optimal fast charging results for versions of our algorithm with and without distributionally robust optimization.
-Overall, the CCCV protocol charges in 30.6 minutes, the non-robust predictive controller in 32.35 minutes, and the full distributionally robust controller in 34.1 minutes.
+CCCV contextualizes the relative performance of the proposed method.